fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `afterpay`: Your Afterpay Secret Key.
 	- Service `appsflyer`: Your AWS secret key.
 	- Service `bigquery_db`: Private key of the customer service account.
 If specified, your service account will be used to process the data instead of the Fivetran-managed service account.
-	- Service `checkr`: Your Checkr Secret key.
+	- Service `checkr`: Your Checkr secret key.
 	- Service `ezofficeinventory`: Your EZOfficeInventory API secret key.
 	- Service `gcs`: Your JSON Private Key.
 Used to authorize service account.
 Required if you use a Custom Service Account to authenticate the storage bucket.
 	- Service `ironsource`: Your Ironsource `Client ID`.